About The Program

 an interdisciplinary core curriculum that covers the basic knowledge and skills necessary for research in all areas of

-before choosing an advisor.
-There are currently over eighty faculty from seven departments
+rotations.
+There are currently over eighty faculty from seven departments participating

-participating in the graduate program.
-Most of our students receive financial support
+in the graduate program.
+Most of our students receive financial support through graduate

-through graduate assistantships, which include a generous stipend and a waiver of
+assistantships, which include a generous stipend and a waiver of tuition and fees.